rsdoiel/urlparse/README.md

 Without options urlparse returns all fields separated by a tab.

 +  -b, -basename	Display the base filename at the end of the path.
-+  -d, -delimiter	Set the output delimited for parsed display. (defaults to tab)
++  -D, -delimiter	Set the output delimited for parsed display. (defaults to tab)
++  -d, --directory    Display all but the last element of the path
 +  -e, -extension	Display the filename extension (e.g. .html).
 +  -H, -host	Display the host (domain name) in URL.
 +  -p, -path	Display the path after the hostname.